juristr/learning-angular-components-course/README.md

 [by Juri Strumpflohner](https://twitter.com/juristr)

-_Learn how to build efficient Angular 2 components with this fast and interactive guide_
+_Learn how to build efficient Angular components with this fast and interactive guide.
+All contents are using Angular 2+._

 ---